Written By Pharmaceutical Scientist Dr. Harmeet Kaur, PhD

 Dr. Kaur is presently a Senior Research Scientist at Maharshi Dayanand University in India.

 Dr. Kaur has over 35 published Research papers concerning infectious diseases caused by yeasts, fungi, and bacteria using both prescription drugs and natural plant compounds.
 She has also performed many studies on cancer cells.

-Any questions about olive leaf or yeast infections in general, please feel free to contact us using the form on the contact page of this website.
+Any questions about olive leaf or yeast infections in general, please feel free to contact us using the form on the contact page of this website or see your doctor.

 Dr. Kaur's Medical References

 .
 Sun W, Frost B, Liu J. Oleuropein, unexpected benefits!.
 Oncotarget.
 2017;8(11):17409.